Geotechnical & Materials Testing Blog | Aldoa

 What Is ASTM C136?

-ASTM C136 / C136M is the standard test method used to determine the particle size distribution (gradation) of aggregates.
-The test identifies the proportions of different particle sizes within a sample of fine or coarse aggregate.
+ASTM C136 / C136M is the standard test method used to determine the particle-size distribution, or gradation, of aggregates.
+The test identifies the proportion of different particle sizes within a sample of fine or coarse aggregate.

-In simpler terms, it measures how much of your material is made up of large stones, medium gravel, sand, and fine dust.
+In simple terms, it measures how much of a material consists of large stones, medium gravel, sand, and fine particles.

 This test is critical for:

-• Concrete and asphalt mix design: ensuring proper workability and strength
+• Concrete and asphalt mix design to ensure proper workability and strength

-• Base and sub-base construction: optimizing compaction and drainage
+• Base and sub-base construction to optimize compaction and drainage

-• Quality control: maintaining uniformity across production batches
+• Quality control to maintain consistency across production batches

-The results of ASTM C136 are typically compared against ASTM C33 (Standard Specification for Concrete Aggregates) or local DOT specifications to verify compliance.
+Results from ASTM C136 are typically compared against ASTM C33 (Standard Specification for Concrete Aggregates) or applicable state DOT specifications to verify compliance.

 Why Sieve Analysis Matters for CMT Labs